rajatarora/blog/content/post/vision-for-this-site.md

 Why?

 Because it represents the idealist notion of _living in public_, something that [Visakan Veerasamy](http://visakanv.com/) excels at.
 (Big fan, btw).
 I'm damn sure that, [except me]({{< relref "i-needed-a-place-to-write" >}}), nobody will read all my rants here (Psychopaths will.
-Are you a psychopath?), so I'm pretty safe from a levy of online attacks.
+Are you a psychopath?).
+I think I'm pretty safe from a levy of online attacks.

 Anyway, I'm a person with moderate, _centrist_ views... so fringe elements will have plenty of other things to get triggered by.